 The record groups consist largely of various types of correspondence, internal communication and reports.
 Important collections include files on:

 - Reparations Office: secretariat files and a documentation library originating from the Berlin Reparations Office (Agent General for Reparations Parker Gilbert).
-These files were taken over by the BIS on the dissolution of the Reparations Office in 1930.
-They document the administration of reparations during the 1920s, a function taken over by the BIS and performed until the suspension of reparations by the Lausanne agreement (1932);
+These files were taken over by the BIS upon the dissolution of the Reparations Office in 1930.
+They document the administration of reparations during the 1920s, a function taken over by the BIS and performed until the suspension of reparations by the Lausanne Agreement (1932).

-- expert meetings and conferences organized by the BIS or in which the BIS participated;
+- Expert meetings and conferences organised by the BIS or in which the BIS participated.

-- papers of senior managers: e.g. R Auboin, Dr E Hülse and Dr P Hechler.
+- Papers of senior managers: eg R Auboin, Dr E Hülse and Dr P Hechler.
 Papers of the first Presidents: G McGarrah and L Fraser.
 Additionally, we have microfilms of a selection of T H McKittrick's papers from the Baker Library, Harvard University.

 - There are also over 250 customer and counterparty files, documenting banking policy and banking transactions between the BIS and its counterparties from 1930 (mainly central banks and international institutions).